philcryer/art.philcryer.com/content/portfolio/heaven-two.md

 * 22" wide x 22" high
 * 1991

-It's that fIREHOSE song from the 90s.
+Second in a series of three that a friend owned for the last 20 years, recently returned to me.